DavidLXu/DavidLXu.github.io/_posts/2026-03-09-blog-post-teleoperation-frame-alignment.md

 The process for rotation is exactly the same.

-Again, you just describe the real situation:

-1. when the robot rotates along `+X`, it should be along `-Z`
-2. when the robot rotates along `+Y`, it should be along `+X`
-3. when the robot rotates along `+Z`, it should be along `+Y`
+Again, you just describe the real situation.
+You might find that when the robot rotates along `+X`, it should really rotate along `-Z`, when it rotates along `+Y`, it should really rotate along `+X`, and when it rotates along `+Z`, it should really rotate along `+Y`.
 With this information, the AI agent can infer the rotational correction needed to align the device frame and the end-effector frame.

 ## 3. Why Natural-Language Correction Works Well